Modern Slavery Act Statement

-This statement is issued by the senior management of BC Partners LLP (“BC Partners”) pursuant to section 54 of the Modern Slavery Act 2015 (“MSA”) which came into force in October 2015.
+This statement is issued by the senior management of BC Partners LLP and BC Partners Advisors Holdings Limited (“BC Partners”) pursuant to section 54 of the Modern Slavery Act 2015 (“MSA”) which came into force in October 2015.
 Senior management have also taken into account the work of supranational bodies, such as the United Nations and International Labour Organisation (ILO) when approving this statement.

 BC Partners is committed to ensuring that there is no slavery or human trafficking taking place either in its business or its supply chains.
 Whilst we consider our business model of providing investment advice to be lower risk than other types of businesses, we also recognise the significance and importance of the MSA’s aims and objectives.
 Senior Management have therefore approved the following initiatives during the financial year:

-Policies – BC Partners has a Modern Slavery Act policy which is made available to all staff on the intranet.
+Policies – BC Partners has a Modern Slavery Act policy on which all staff are trained and to whom copies are readily available.
 The Policy sets out senior management’s commitment to the MSA and provides helpful definitions to staff on the key concepts.
-The Policy also makes it clear that all new relationships with suppliers that pose a higher risk, must be pre-approved by the Compliance Team
+The Policy also makes it clear that all new relationships with suppliers that pose a higher risk, must be pre-approved by the Compliance Team.

 Risk Assessments – all new supplier relationships entered into during the period, were risk assessed and any relationships that were deemed to be higher risk have been actioned (see procedures below).